 COMLEX-USA · Level 2-PE

-Assessment of Fundamental Clinical Skills
+Assessment of Fundamental Clinical Skills for Osteopathic Medical Practice

 The COMLEX-USA Level 2-Performance Evaluation (Level 2-PE) is a patient-presentation-based assessment of fundamental clinical skills evaluated through 12 encounters with standardized patients.
 Each candidate must personally perform the clinical skills with standardized patients as appropriate in a timely, efficient, safe and effective manner.